0ui/elm-task-parallel/README.md

         ( PageLoaded user options locations chat time, Cmd.none )
 ```

+The usage of `Tuple.mapFirst` here is simply mapping the result
+`( Parallel.State5, Cmd Msg )` the library produces into a `( Model, Cmd Msg )`
+that your program is expecting.

 ## Caveats

 - If the tasks have different result types, you're limited to 9 tasks.